| |

 unique contribution to

 Bayside and the larger community.
-Each year the club presents two formal
+Each year the club (which is nondenominational

 concerts and from time to time performs for the benefit of area churches,